-Figure 7 - Six-Year Graduation Rates of First-Time Students by Race/Ethnicity and Gender, Fall 2012 Cohort
+Six-Year Graduation Rates, by Race/Ethnicity and Gender (Fall 2012 Cohort)

 In the majority of cases, men did not achieve the same level of success as women from the same racial/ethnic group.
 Also, Asian men were the only male group to meet or exceed the overall graduation rate.
 Another area of concern is the gap at four years.